tanghme0w/boardgame-project/README.md

 # boardgame-project
 A chess game project for oop course 2023.

+## 2.2.0
+- Add step logic for Go game. (untested)
+- Populate Position class.
+- Change history data structure from ArrayList to Stack.
+- Add boardScan method to ruleset.
+- Remove metadata for pieces, as I noticed it doesn't improve calculation complexity.

 ## 2.1.3
 - Add metadata for pieces.
 Currently, we introduce two types of metadata:
   - LIBERTY (for go game)